winglessOracle/FastTrack/README.md

 ## Popular Fasting Protocols

-FastTime can be used to track any fasting protocol.
-Here are some popular options to consider:
+FastTime tracks the time you spend fasting.
+Here are some popular protocols to consider:

 ### 16:8 (Leangains)
 - **Schedule**: 16 hours fasting, 8 hours eating window